The Sword of Christmas

 The account of Simeon in Luke’s gospel illuminates the wonder and sorrow surrounding the Savior’s birth.
 Introduced by Luke as righteous and devout, Simeon lived in Jerusalem “waiting for the consolation of Israel” (2:25 ESV).

 He did not wait alone.
-For generations, the Jewish people had longed for deliverance from Babylonian exile, then Greek subjugation, and finally, after a brief hopeful period of national autonomy, oppressive Roman rule.
+For generations, the Jewish people had longed for deliverance.
+They yearned for relief during the decades of Babylonian exile, Greek subjugation, and finally, after a brief hopeful period of national autonomy, oppressive Roman rule.
 Though 400 years had passed since the last prophet had delivered the word of the Lord, the idea of a coming Messiah as a political, military, and religious leader had taken root in the dusty earth of first-century Israel.

 Into this culture, the Christ child entered the world.
 Matthew and Luke describe the shocking angelic annunciations to Mary and Joseph, the fear of social shame for Mary as an unwed expectant mother, the joy of elderly Elizabeth’s conception of John the Baptist, and the arduous journey to Bethlehem to be registered.

 And then Mary gave birth.
 The Son of God lay fully human in a manger.
-His tiny fingers extended, his mouth opened in newborn cries, and those swaddling clothes undoubtedly became soiled.
+As Mary gazed upon her infant son, his tiny fingers extended, his mouth opened in newborn cries, and those swaddling clothes undoubtedly became soiled.
 He lay as a helpless baby—even while visited by shepherds directed by angelic hosts.

 In nearby Jerusalem, Simeon waited faithfully for God’s deliverance.
 The Holy Spirit had revealed that he would not see death before he saw the Lord’s Christ (2:26).
 We do not know the extent to which Simeon was aware of the miraculous circumstances of Jesus’ birth, but, when Joseph and Mary brought him into the temple, he immediately recognized the infant’s divinity.
 Taking the child into his arms, he glorified God, exclaiming, “my eyes have seen your salvation that you have prepared in the presence of all people, a light for revelation to the Gentiles, and for glory to your people Israel” (2:30-32).
 The Messiah first promised at the fall of mankind had finally arrived to accomplish salvation.